Arka-Paul/lsb-stego-detector/README.md

 ---

-## 6. Installation
+## 7. Installation

-The code was developed and tested using Python 3 on Linux/Kali Linux.
+The code was developed and tested using Python 3 on Kali Linux.

 Install Python dependencies with: